Just exactly how do hyperfixations in autism spectrum disorder arise in the first place? Are they foreseeable? Or do special interests “just happen”?

 I got SO excited when I caught a headline with “shark” or “Jaws” in it.
 I’d read it, then cut it out and put it with my growing collection of clippings in a shoebox.
 It eventually reached over 200 clippings including promotions for the movie.

 After seeing the movie for the first time, I had no idea what was about to come.

 Nobody encouraged my ensuing infatuation with “Jaws” or shark attacks.
 I never had a pre-existing interest in sea life.

 The closest to that was a collection of seashells and coral.
 I also had no previous interest in animal attacks on humans.

 Perhaps my autistic brain was ready for its first giant special interest.

 Prior to that I had several other hyperfixations, including an intense interest in “curve-ups,” the way the ends of some car trunks curved up; and roller window shades.
 See my drawing below at age nine.

-At age 10 I was so enthralled by the local case of missing cousins, ages six and seven, that I clipped every newspaper article about this mystery and glued them to a big poster board.
+At age 10 I was so enthralled by the local case of two missing boys (whom I didn’t even know) ages six and seven, that I clipped every newspaper article about this mystery and glued them to a big poster board.